andreadiiorio/linux_timed_messaging_system/README.md

 The macro GETTIME rappresent a common interface between these 2 functions, and can be configured to map to *gettimeofday* if the macro GETTIMEOFDAY is defined, otherwise will map to *__rdtscp*.

-To convert the  processor's time-stamp counter in time units it's used the linux symbol tsc_khz.
+To convert the  processor's time-stamp counter in time units it's used the linux symbol *tsc_khz*

 This value is defined from the Makefile to this test calling the bash script tsc_khz_get.sh that will get it using /proc/kallsyms